lirad/ruby-enumerable-methods/readme.md

 # Bubble Sort

-> For this project, we created two **sorting algorithms** that use the [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) method.
+> For this project, we created ten **enumerables for series of arrays** that use the block method.

 This side-by-side comparative method is seen in the GIF image below.

-> The second bubble sort method sorts an array of strings by the length of each element using the "yield" keyword and a code block.

 ## Built With